bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by module

-You can filter the entries by `module`by using the `module` query parameter.
-Modules can further categorize the type of log.
+To filter the entries by `module`, use the `module` query parameter.
+Modules further categorize the type of log.
 For example, the log type `shipping` has many modules including `Zone based free shipping (freeshipping)` and `FedEx Ground Home Delivery (5-7 Business Days) (flatrate)`.
 Examples of modules for other log types include `export only`, `email message`, `theme download`, and more.
-The following example filters entries by the module `order status`.
+The following example requests entries from the `order status` module:
+>>> DESCRIBE MORE ABOUT WHAT A MODULE IS.
+LINK TO SPEC FOR FURTHER LIST?
+IS THERE AN ENUM LIST IN THE SPEC?

 <!--
 type: tab